5 Amplifier circuits

 5.2.3 Coupling capacitors: bandwidth limitations

-This signal transfer shows a high-pass characteristic: the voltage gain is 0 for ω = 0, while it has a constant non-zero value for ω .
+All signal transfers show a high-pass characteristic: the voltage gain is 0 for ω = 0, while it has a constant non-zero value for ω .
 Characteristic parameters for a high pass filter are the “high frequency” signal transfer and the corner frequency:

-Note that for a current-to-current signal transfer or for a voltage-to-current transfer the corner frequency is identical to the one derived above.
-This can readily be seen using Norton-Thévenin equivalents.
+Note that a voltage-voltage signal transfer is assumed.
+Getting the signal transfer for e.g. amplifier stages with a current-to-voltage signal transfer is straightforward.
+For all of these, the corner frequency is identical to the one derived above which can readily be seen using Norton-Thévenin equivalents.
+The actual transfer function is a little different but can be derived straightforwardly.

 5.2.4 Maximizing gain

 Above, an expression for the minimum attenuation when coupling amplifier stages, H(), is shown when assuming both a source voltage and targeting an input voltage into the amplifier.
 The expressions for H() are however different if this voltage-to-voltage transfer is not assumed.
-For example for an input current-to-voltage transfer H()iv = Rin1Rg Rin1+Rg.
+For example for an input current-to-voltage transfer H()iv = Rin1Rg Rin1+Rg and for an input voltage-to-current transfer H()vi = 1 Rin1+Rg.
 For maximum gain it can readily be derived that

 5.3 Other useful circuits